tomhepworth/cpu_sim/README.md

 -   [x] Scalar pipeline using a simple scoreboard
 -   [ ] More complicated scoreboard https://en.wikipedia.org/wiki/Scoreboarding
+-   [ ] Instructions which can take multiple cycles within a pipeline stage - required for OoO.
 -   [ ] Out of order pipeline
 -   [ ] Superscalar pipeline

+## Refactor

+-   [ ] Simulate hardware modules with F/D/E/M/WB **units** - this should hopefully make superscalar pipelines easier to implement.
+    -   [ ] Refactor pipeline logic to be much less messy
+    -   [ ] Use instruction memory better so that instructions dont have to be reset
+-   [ ] Move scoreboard checkint outside the instruction classes and into the pipeline
+-   [ ] CPU runprogram() function separate from main, with an event handler for debug IO, eg regdump() on 'r' key.

 ## Nice to haves: